gszczure/Verifier-JSON-data/README.md

 When running this code, it's possible to receive three different results:

 - false: When the resource contains an asterisk (*).
 - true: If the asterisk is not present in the resource.
 - Exception "...": When one of the Role Policy conditions is not met."

+- Additionally, in the example.json file, an asterisk is present in the resource field.
+Therefore, without modifying the code, the result will be false